Opportunistic Infection | Preferred Therapy | Alternative Therapy | Other Comments | |

 CMV Esophagitis or Colitis

-The choice of therapy for CMV retinitis should be individualized, based on tolerance of systemic medications, prior exposure to anti-CMV drugs, and location of the lesion (AIII).
+| The choice of therapy for CMV retinitis should be individualized, based on tolerance of systemic medications, prior exposure to anti-CMV drugs, and location of the lesion (AIII).
+Initial therapy in patients with CMV retinitis, esophagitis, colitis, and pneumonitis should include initiation or optimization of ART (BIII).
 Given the evident benefits of systemic therapy in preventing contralateral eye involvement, reduce CMV visceral disease and improve survival.
 Whenever feasible, treatment should include systemic therapy.
 The ganciclovir ocular implant, which is effective for treatment of CMV retinitis, is no longer available.
 Routine (i.e., every 3 months) ophthalmologic follow-up is recommended after stopping chronic maintenance therapy for early detection of relapse or IRU, and then periodically after sustained immune reconstitution (AIII).
 IRU may develop in the setting of immune reconstitution.
-Treatment of IRU Periocular, intravitreal, or short courses of systemic steroid (BIII) Initial therapy in patients with CMV retinitis, esophagitis, colitis, and pneumonitis should include initiation or optimization of ART (BIII). |
+Treatment of IRU Periocular, intravitreal, or short courses of systemic steroid (BIII) | |

-ART is recommended for all HIV/HBV co-infected patients regardless of CD4 cell count (AIII).
-The ART regimen must include two drugs that are active against both HBV and HIV (AIII).
+Hepatitis B Virus (HBV) Disease | ART is recommended for all patients with HIV/HBV coinfection regardless of CD4 cell count and HBV DNA level (AII).
+The ART regimen must include drugs that are active against both HBV and HIV (AII).
 If CrCl ≥60 mL/min:

 If CrCl <30 mL/min, not on HD: